aocs-main/devops-in-a-container/README.md

 > Note: the pipeline can be resource-heavy, please monitor and adjust the services accordingly.

+## Prerequisites
+If setting up on windows environment, ensure that WSL utility is installed.
+Refer to [WSL setup](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Setup Pipeline with Setup Scripts
 To speed up the setup process, the following scripts were provided to simplify the configuration procedure.